audioxide/data/data/posts/20190717-reviews-tycho-weather.md

   is ambient Muzak.
 For all its smoothness and gentleness it barely leaves any impression at all.
 week: 201
+blurb: This is ambient Muzak.
+For all its smoothness and gentleness it barely leaves any impression at all.
 ---
 author: André
 review: >-